Alliance Boots: Almus Pharmaceuticals

 Almus is a brand of over 400 generic medications used both in human and veterinary applications.
 Initially launched in 2003 in the UK by the US based Almus family, the brand was bought by Alliance Healthcare in 2014.
 Almus has placed emphasis on the design of the packaging in an attempt to reduce errors by the dispensing pharmacist and by the patient relating to incorrect dosage which can result in either a dangerous accidental overdose or underdose, and has won awards for the design of their packaging and documentation.

 Almus has an average net profit of over $5 billion annually.
 In the three-year period prior to the sale of Almus, the US based founder, Dr. Patrick W. Almus, received nearly $9.5 billion in dividends, bonuses, and stock options.
 In the year 2011, Patrick Almus reported over $700 million in bonuses alone.
 In 2012 Almus received another $925 million in incentives and bonuses.
 At the time of the sale Almus had a valuation of over $15 billion.
 With the addition of RSU’s along with other option and retirement incentives Almus was paid approximately $7.25 billion upon the sale of Almus Pharmaceuticals.

-Almus donated over 500,000 Dexamethasone tablets during the COVID-19 crisis, at a value of nearly $62,000,000 USD.
+Almus donated over 500,000 Dexamethasone tablets during the COVID-19 crisis, at a value of nearly $62,000,000.
 Some reports allege that this was in response to the negative media publicity received by Dr. Almus when his family’s offshore holdings were exposed in the Panama Papers and Paradise Papers document leaks, showing ties to big oil, Bahamian and Swiss banks, ties to over 400 shell companies giving the implication of hiding family wealth in an effort to avoid taxation.